 So if someone told you (i.e., TikTok) that coconut oil could be used to treat a yeast infection, would you try it?
 There are some rumors out there that coconut oil can do just that.
 So, to get to the bottom of this mystery, we reached out to two OB/GYNs, Dr. Felice Gersh and Dr. Kecia Gaither.
 Keep reading for more on using coconut oil to treat or even prevent a yeast infection.

 Why Do People Use Coconut Oil to Treat a Yeast Infection?

 Within a healthy vaginal ecosystem, there’s a balanced mix of bacteria and yeast, though this balance can be thrown off from things like the overgrowth of certain types of fungus, or when the fungus moves deeper into the vaginal cell layers.
-This can happen for all sorts of reasons, ranging from taking antibiotics, to pregnancy, increased estrogen levels, or even a weakened immune system, according to the Mayo Clinic.
+This can happen for all sorts of reasons, ranging from taking antibiotics, to pregnancy, increased estrogen levels, or even a weakened immune system.

 Does Coconut Oil Actually Work as a Yeast Infection Treatment?

 Gynecologists have differing thoughts as to whether coconut oil can be used to treat a yeast infection.
 According to Gersh, coconut oil can kill yeast and can be used to treat vaginal yeast infections.

 “Coconut oil is a fatty acid that has powerful antimicrobial, antiviral, anti-parasite, and antifungal properties,” she says.
 “In other words, it can kill various bacteria, viruses, parasites, and certain species of yeast.”

 But Gaither isn’t so sure coconut oil is effective in this way.
 “There is no known confirmatory research indicating coconut oil as an effective methodology for treating vaginal yeast infections,” she says.